Mothers Are Made, Not Born

-I love this quote by Osho, “The moment a child is born, the mother is also born.”
+I love this quote by Osho: "The moment a child is born, the mother is also born."

 But what I now know to be closer to the truth is that mothers are made, not born.

-Yes, the moments of my children’s births were transformative, but each made a new mother of me over time, not instantly.
+Yes, the moments of my children's births were transformative.
+But each made a new mother of me, over time, not instantly.

 Mothers are the ground upon which our children stand.
 It is where children learn to feel steady and ultimately grow to become the ground beneath themselves.